nschonni/cordova-docs/articles/cordova-security/cordova-security-platform.md

-<properties pageTitle="Cordova platform and app security"
+<properties pageTitle="Understand Cordova platform security"
   description="Cordova platform and app security" services="" documentationCenter="" authors="clantz" />

-#Cordova platform and app security
+#Cordova platform security features
 Security is a very broad topic that covers a number of different aspects of an app's lifecycle.
 Securing an app often represents a number of tradeoffs and key decisions.
 Like the web, Cordova is a very open platform and as a result it does not force you down a specific path that will always guarantee a secure app.
 Instead provides a set of tools that you can use to lock down your app as appropriate.
 A forced lockdown approach can block critical scenarios and thus tends to have undesired results.
-For example, Windows 8.1's platform security features block the use of hosted content.
-This has been resolved in Windows 10 by instead providing options for locking down your app.
-Beyond platform features, Microsoft also has some additional options that you can use to further improve your overall app security.

 For the most part you should apply the same [best practices to your code as you do for web apps](https://code.google.com/archive/p/browsersec/wikis/Main.wiki).
 However, given the increased capabilities Cordova apps are afforded, it is important to limit your risk as much as possible.
-This document will outline some of the security features that exist in Cordova and related Microsoft products along with some general best practices for improving the overall security of your app beyond what you may typically think about for web apps.
-You may also find security articles on [data encryption and transmission](./cordova-security-data.md), [authentication](cordova-security-auth.md), and [detecting / preventing / remediating issues](./cordova-security-detect.md) of interest for further information.
+This document will outline some of the security features that exist in Cordova and some general best practices for improving the overall security of your app beyond what you may typically think about for web apps.

 ## Update Cordova
 While always a good recommendation, staying up to date with Cordova versions is a best practice as security fixes are included on a regular basis.
 You should absolutely not use Cordova versions < 4.3.1 as your app will be rejected from Google Play due to a [specific security issue](../tips-and-workarounds/android/security-05-26-2015.md).
 Further, you should do everything you can to use **Apache Cordova 5 and up** as this version provide some critical capabilities that can improve the overall security of your app.
 Specifically: